rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

 ## Config.xml
 ### What it affects
-> Note: The Config.xml effects applications that are using Motorola Webkit.
+> Note: The Config.xml effects applications that are using Zebra Webkit.
 However the setting `CAFile` in this file will be used for 4.0 applications using the stock browser.

 Runtime configuration of RhoElements is managed through an XML file called Config.xml.
 This file is *mandatory* for proper RhoElements execution: not every setting has a default and if the configuration file cannot be found, RhoElements will *not* start.
 An example configuration file is provided as part of the installation and contains sensible defaults, this page explains the meanings of each of the settings and their possible values.
 The example `Config.xml` file is bundled with the `rhoelements` gem; its location depends on the operating system: